pku-minic/awesome-sysy/maze/README.md

 echo $RANDOM 4 | ./maze > maze.ppm
 ```

-The first parameter (`$RANDOM`) is random seed, the second parameter is the zoom level of the generated maze image.
+The first parameter (`$RANDOM`) is the random seed, the second parameter is the zoom level of the generated maze image.

 The generated maze looks like: